neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_5_Foundry_Agents/README.md

 - **Context Providers** — Hooks that run automatically before/after each agent invocation to inject or extract information
 - **Sessions** — Per-conversation containers with persistent state that survives across turns
 - **Middleware** — Interceptors for logging, validation, and custom processing at the agent, chat, and function layers

+### What is a Context Provider?

+A context provider is a pluggable component that participates in the **context engineering pipeline** — the practice of dynamically managing what context (history, RAG results, instructions, tools) reaches the model.
+Rather than hardcoding all context upfront, context providers let you compose independent concerns — memory, search, user preferences — into a single agent without them knowing about each other.

+Each provider extends `BaseContextProvider` and implements two lifecycle hooks:

+- **`before_run()`** — Called before each model invocation.
+Add instructions, messages, or tools to the `SessionContext`.
+- **`after_run()`** — Called after each model invocation.
+Process the response — extract data, store memories, update state.

+Providers are **composable**: you register multiple providers when creating an agent, each identified by a unique `source_id`.
+The framework runs all `before_run()` hooks in order, invokes the model, then runs all `after_run()` hooks in reverse order.
+Each provider's contributions are tracked by source, so providers can filter or build on each other's context.
+The framework ships with several built-in providers (Azure AI Search, Mem0 memory, Neo4j graph), but writing your own is straightforward.

 ### Tools vs Context Providers